-To be entirely honest, diving in Pondicherry isn’t something I was looking forward to or even excited about.
+To be entirely honest, scuba diving in Pondicherry isn’t something I was looking forward to or even excited about.

 But diving off the Coromandel coast surprised me with its massive artificial reefs — home to abundant marine life.
 Also, got to witness some interesting marine life like eels and massive groupers.

 While diving in Pondicherry isn’t anything like the Maldives or the Andamans, Pondicherry is one of the best places to dive in mainland India.

 The rich and diverse marine life in Pondicherry is bound to surprise you.
 More than anything, scuba diving in Pondicherry is easily accessible for all kinds of travelers.
 So, that makes it ideal for beginners to learn and practice diving here.

 I went diving with Samudra Adventures for 2 days — 2 deep dives on one day and 3 shallow dives on the other day.
 Both days, we had to be there at the dive center by 4:30 am.
 While it wasn’t easy waking up at 3:30am for the dives, we finished the dives by around 1pm which meant we had the rest of the day to ourselves.
 I was diving with my dive buddy Raksha Nagaraj (aka Solopassport) who had already dived in Pondicherry before.

 Note that all of these dive sites mentioned here are only accessible to certified divers.

 This site features a huge rock formation resembling a wall.
 One of the few dive sites, if not the only one in Pondicherry with natural corals.
 Also, Aravind’s Wall is probably the best dive site in Pondicherry.

 Type of Corals: Sea fans, gorgonians, sponge corals.
 Not many hard corals around here, mostly soft corals.